sherlock-audit/2023-05-Index-judging/README.md

 Great catch and fix seems reasonable.
 Valid medium

+**ckoopmann**

+After extensive deliberation we decided to not fix this, as the suggested changes don't seem to justify the effort and might in fact open new attack vectors / issues.

+Given that we have had multiple years of experience with this setup in other leveraged tokens, without encountering issues the more conservative approach seems to keep it as is.

-# Issue M-5: Chainlink price feed is `deprecated`, not sufficiently validated and can return `stale` prices.
+# Issue M-6: Chainlink price feed is `deprecated`, not sufficiently validated and can return `stale` prices.

 Source: https://github.com/sherlock-audit/2023-05-Index-judging/issues/296